Cancanxxx/CurvaLID/README.md

 ## Abstract

-Adversarial prompts that can jailbreak large language models (LLMs) and lead to undesirable behaviors pose a significant challenge to their safe deployment.
-Existing defenses, such as input perturbation and adversarial training, depend on activating LLMs' defense mechanisms or fine-tuning LLMs individually, resulting in inconsistent performance across different prompts and LLMs.
-To address this, we propose CurvaLID, an algorithm that classifies benign and adversarial prompts by leveraging the Local Intrinsic Dimensionality (LID) and curvature.
-We demonstrate the limitations of trivially applying LID estimation at the word level for capturing the geometric properties of text prompts.
-To address this, we use prompt-level representations to explore the adversarial local subspace for detection.
-Additionally, to further analyze the local geometric structure of prompt manifolds, we propose TextCurv for calculating the curvature in text prompts.
-CurvaLID achieves over 99\% classification accuracy, effectively reducing the attack success rate of several advanced adversarial prompts to zero or nearly zero.
-Importantly, CurvaLID provides a unified defense across different adversarial prompts and LLMs, as its performance remains entirely independent of the specific LLM being targeted.
+Adversarial prompts that can jailbreak large language models (LLMs) and lead to undesirable behaviours pose a significant challenge to their safe deployment.
+Existing defenses, such as input perturbation and adversarial training, depend on activating LLMs’ defense mechanisms or fine-tuning LLMs individually, result- ing in inconsistent performance across different prompts and LLMs.
+To address this, we propose CurvaLID, an algorithm that classifies benign and adversarial prompts by leveraging two complementary geometric measures: Local Intrinsic Dimensionality (LID) and curvature.
+LID provides a prompt-level analysis of ge- ometric differences, while curvature captures the degree of curvature in the mani- folds and the semantic shifts at the word level.
+Together, these tools capture both prompt-level and word-level geometric properties, enhancing adversarial prompt detection.
+We demonstrate the limitations of using token-level LID, as applied in previous work, for capturing the geometric properties of text prompts.
+To address this, we propose PromptLID to calculate LID in prompt-level representations to explore the adversarial local subspace for detection.
+Additionally, we propose TextCurv to further analyze the local geometric structure of prompt manifolds by calculating the curvature in text prompts.
+CurvaLID achieves over 99% classifica- tion accuracy, effectively reducing the attack success rate of all studied advanced adversarial prompts to zero or nearly zero.
+Importantly, CurvaLID provides a uni- fied detection across different adversarial prompts and LLMs, as its performance maintaining consistent performance regardless of the specific LLM targeted.

 ## Code